LaborManagement/auth-service/docs/guides/setup/vpd.md

 ## Next Steps

-- Review `../../reference/vpd-checklist.md` for audit-ready checks.
+- Review [VPD Checklist](../../reference/vpd-checklist.md) for audit-ready checks.
-- If you added new capabilities or endpoints during this process, go back to `rbac.md` to ensure mappings stay in sync.
+- If you added new capabilities or endpoints during this process, go back to [RBAC Setup Playbook](rbac.md) to ensure mappings stay in sync.